tbebekis/AspNetCore-Mvc-Request-Localization/README.md

     })
 ```

-Or if you prefer a stand-alone middleware class
+Or if you prefer a stand-alone middleware class, code something like the following

 ```
     public class RequestLocalizationCustomMiddleware